Skip to main content

 Detailed arrangements are laid down in individual agreements and decisions.

-No tuition fees are charged from foreigners taking a full-time programme in the Polish language who:
+No tuition fees are charged to foreigners taking a full-time programme in the Polish language who:

 1. are nationals of EU Member States, EFTA / EEA Member States or Switzerland, or members of their families, residing in Poland;